it3xl/git-repo-sync/README.md

 # gitSync

-## git repositories mirroring
+## git remote repositories synchronization

-**gitSync** is an automated synchronization of any two remote Git repositories with auto conflict solving.
+**gitSync** synchronizes git-branches between remote git-repositories.

+Synchronized branches should follow a naming convention.

+The naming convention is [Convention over Git](https://it3xl.blogspot.com/2017/09/convention-over-git.html).

+gitSync works over HTTP only.
+It is because I had no chance to tune it for SSH.

+gitSync synchronizes only two remote repositories for simplicity as it is a scripting solution.

+gitSync do not synchronize Git-tags anymore.
+It's because some popular Git-servers block Git-tags deletion.

+gitSync has auto conflict solving.
+That allows to work on the same Git-branch simultaneously.
+I.e. you can commit and merge to the same branch.
+In case of a conflict you have to repeat your commit.
+More details on this I'll provide later.

 ## Scenarios of usage